aeternity/aepp-sdk-js/docs/guides/contracts.md

 # Contracts

+## Introduction
+The smart contract language of the aeternity blockchain is [Sophia](https://github.com/aeternity/aesophia/blob/v6.0.0/docs/sophia.md).
+It is a functional language in the ML family, strongly typed and has restricted mutable state.

+Before interacting with contracts using the SDK you should get familiar with Sophia itself first.
+Have a look into [aepp-sophia-examples](https://github.com/aeternity/aepp-sophia-examples) and start rapid prototyping using [AEstudio](https://studio.aepps.com).

-The SDK needs to interact with following components in order to enable Smart Contract interactions on the aeternity blockchain:
+The SDK needs to interact with following components in order to enable smart contract interactions on the aeternity blockchain:

 - [aeternity](https://github.com/aeternity/aeternity) (host your own one or use the public testnet node at `https://testnet.aeternity.io`)
 - [aesophia_http](https://github.com/aeternity/aesophia_http) (host your own one or use the public compiler at `https://compiler.aepps.com`)